alxalves/alxalves/README.md

 Love animals and am a proud dog dad of Copper, a precious rescue mutt

 I'm strongest in CSS (Tailwind, ReactBootstrap as well) and am always branching out to discover more things.
-Studied Javascript (React, Express, Node) the most, also versed in Python (Django) and teaching myself C#
+Studied Javascript (React, Express, Node, PhaserJS) the most, also versed in Python (Django), MongoDB, PostSQL, and currently teaching myself C#

 <h2> 📫 Contact Me! </h2>